whatwedo/docker-base-images/images/symfony.md

-# whatwedo base image - nginx PHP
+# whatwedo base image - Symfony
 In this image is a basic nginx webserver with PHP installation available.
 It is configured to run a Symfony application placed /var/www in.
 There are no SSL enabled per default.

 ## Usage